Fedora QA wiki release validation event fedora-messaging consumer

 dnf install fedora-messaging python3-hawkey

 A sample configuration file which is set up to listen for real compose events on the production fedora-messaging bus is provided as relvalconsumer.toml.
-To use this, you must at least change the queue name from 00000000-0000-0000-0000-000000000000 to a unique and private string; the official recommendation is to use a UUID generated by uuidgen.
+A sample file for the AMI consumer is provided as relvalamiconsumer.toml.
+To use these, you must at least change the queue name from 00000000-0000-0000-0000-000000000000 to a unique and private string; the official recommendation is to use a UUID generated by uuidgen.
 Then place the file in /etc/fedora-messaging.

 You can then enable and start the consumer as a systemd service:

 A configuration setting, relval_prod, decides whether the consumer operates in ‘production’ or ‘test’ mode.
 This is set in the consumer configuration file’s consumer_config section.
+The corresponding setting for the AMI consumer is relvalami_prod.
 In test mode:

 The consumer creates events on the staging wiki (not production wiki)